Dundee Law: History

 Archaeological evidence of burials suggest that the Law may have been used by human settlers 3500 years ago.
 During the Iron Age it was the site of a Pictish settlement.
 Roman pottery has been found on the law, suggesting that the Romans may have used it as a lookout post in the first century.
 The Law played host to an important event on 13 April 1689: Viscount Dundee raised the Stuart Royal Standard on the Law, which marked the beginning of the first Jacobite rising.

 The Law has a railway tunnel running through it, formerly used by the line to Newtyle which closed in the 1960s.
 In 2014, a campaign was started to reopen it as a tourist attraction.

 A memorial to the fallen of both world wars, first unveiled on 16 May 1925, stands atop the summit of the Law.
+Mills Observatory was proposed to be built on the Law but plans were scrapped in favour of the war memorial.
+Plans for the observatory moved to Balgay Hill and it eventually opened in 1935 after a series of delays.

 Between 1992 and 1994, the facilities on the summit were upgraded by Dundee District Council and Scottish Enterprise Tayside, with additional funding from the regional development fund of the European Commission.
-The memorial is lit with a large flame at its top on a number of significant days, viz: 25 September (in memory of the Battle of Loos, in which many members of the local Black Watch regiment lost their lives), 24 October (United Nations Day), 11 November (Armistice Day), and Remembrance Sunday.
+The memorial is lit with a large flame at its top on a number of significant days, viz: 25 September (in memory of the Battle of Loos, in which many members of the local Black Watch regiment died), 24 October (United Nations Day), 11 November (Armistice Day), and Remembrance Sunday.

 In recent times Dundee Law featured prominently in the television drama Traces.

 In 2022, as part of the Dundee Summer Streets Festival, a sign inspired by the Hollywood Hills sign was erected onto the Dundee Law which spelt out "Beanotown", a reference to the fictional location featured in The Beano that is published in Dundee and was the theme of the festival.
+Since 2022, the Dundee Law has been a stop on the Discover Dundee tour bus.

+In 2024, The Times featured the Dundee Law in a list of the best views in Scotland, ranking it fifth.

+In 2025, in conjunction with the 100th anniversary of the war memorial being installed on top of the Law, new low-emission LED bulbs were installed, allowing the memorial to be lit during night hours.